How to Make Money Picking Up Trash

 What did you do before this venture?

-You need to be persistent and patient.
+It would help if you were persistent and patient.
 You need to reach out to your prospects and explain the benefits they receive by doing business with you.
 You may not get a client in your first communication.
 You need to follow up.
-You need to enjoy working outdoors and get satisfaction from providing the service you are providing in your community – keeping your community litter-free.
+You need to enjoy working outdoors and get satisfaction from providing the service you provide – keeping your community litter-free.
 Provide exceptional customer service.
-Anyone can clean, Not everyone takes the time to communicate with their clients.
-Developing business relationships with your clients leads to long-lasting contracts and referral business.
-It doesn’t take much to do so.
-When you’re at a site cleaning and you notice things like fresh graffiti, burned-out lighting, property damage, illegal dumping or vandalism inform your clients first thing in the morning.
-They appreciate this reporting and love that you are acting as an extra set of eyes for them.
+Anyone can clean; only some people take the time to communicate with their clients.

 Yes.
 I had never been in business before.
-I had to learn how to set up a legal business structure, name my business, open a business bank account, set up an accounting system, collect taxes, market my business, create various business forms, etc. I found plenty of “how-to” information back in the day from my bank, government, and book stores.
-It’s far easier now with the internet than when I started.
-I experimented with various tools to clean up litter.
-I found one that I continue to use today as it is still the best available.
-It allows me to quickly and easily clean up the most amount of litter in the least amount of time.
+I had to learn how to set up a legal business structure, name my business, open a business bank account, set up an accounting system, collect taxes, market my business, create various business forms, etc. I found plenty of “how-to” information back in the day from my bank, government, and bookstores.

 What are some crazy things that you’ve found when working?